-As examples, using information in the original statements and in the minutes released three weeks later, we constructed alternative statements for the December 2017 and March 2019 meetings.
-Both meetings were associated with an SEP, while the first included dissents.
-The new versions, as well as the originals, are in Appendix 2.
+As examples, by using the information in the original statements and in the minutes released three weeks later, we constructed alternative statements for the December 2017 and March 2019 meetings.
+Both meetings were associated with an SEP, and the first one included dissents.
+The new versions, as well as the originals, are in appendix B.

-As Table 4 shows, our alternative versions are shorter and much simpler than the originals.
-We also believe that they contain additional relevant information.
-Using the Flesch-Kincaid measure of readability, the indicative grade level of the original statements exceeds 16, consistent with the reading ability of a fourth-year college (or a post-graduate) student.
-For December 2017, the last time there was a dissent, our alternative statement has a Flesch-Kincaid grade-level index of 12.5.
-The alternative statement for March 2019 has an index of 10.7.
+As table 4 shows, our alternative versions are much simpler than the originals.
+And, despite their brevity, we believe that they contain additional relevant information.
+Using the Flesch-Kincaid measure of readability, the indicative grade level of the original statements exceeds 16, consistent with the reading ability of a fourth-year college (or a post-graduate) student.52 For December 2017, the last time there was a dissent, our alternative statement has a Flesch-Kincaid gradelevel index of 12.8.
+The alternative statement for March 2019 has an index of 10.6.